stoneworks-dev/hero-smith/README.md

 dart run flutter_native_splash:create
 ```

-## Building on Other Platforms

-Hero Smith is a Flutter project and is intended to be buildable on multiple platforms (Android, iOS, macOS, Linux, Windows, Web).
-If you clone this repository, you can generally build and run the app on whatever platforms your development machine supports.

-Notes:

-- Platform support depends on your OS and installed toolchain (Xcode, Android SDK, Visual Studio build tools, Linux desktop libraries, etc.).
-These requirements vary by environment and change over time.
-- iOS/macOS builds require a Mac due to Apple tooling.
-- The app relies on bundled assets under `hero_smith/data/` (declared in `pubspec.yaml`), so make sure assets are present when adapting/packaging.
-- If you’re unsure what your machine supports, `flutter doctor` is the best starting point.

 ### Database Reset

 Delete the local database file or uninstall the app to reset all data.